The 2022 Southeast Symposium on Contemporary Engineering Topics (SSCET)

-Welcome to the website for Southeast Symposium on Contemporary Engineering Topics (SSCET) which will be held on September 2022 in Little Rock, Arkansas at the University of Arkansas.
+The 2022 Southeast Symposium on Contemporary Engineering Topics will be held on September 16, 2022, at the University of Arkansas at Little Rock.

 The Southeast Symposium on Contemporary Engineering Topics provides a unique forum for universities, government, and industry in the Southeast U.S. to meet and discuss prevalent Engineering topics and share solutions in a multi-disciplinary environment.

 Click here for more details about the 2022 SSCET.

 Mechanical and Aerospace Engineering

 History of the SSCET